We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 ?
 What is the difference between G-Max and Double Cyclone flushing?

 G-Max, used in the Drake, is a gravity siphon system with a large flush valve and a wide jet that delivers maximum flush power, which is why the 1.6 GPF Drake hits a 1,000 gram MaP score.
-Double Cyclone, used in the UltraMax II, sends water through two nozzles instead of rim holes to create an efficient swirl on just 1.28 gallons.
-G-Max prioritizes raw power, Double Cyclone prioritizes efficiency and bowl cleaning.
+Double Cyclone, used in the UltraMax II, sends water through two nozzles instead of rim holes to create an efficient swirl that reaches the same 1,000 gram score on just 1.28 gallons.
+G-Max delivers its power with more water, Double Cyclone delivers equal power more efficiently and adds bowl-cleaning action.

 ?
 Is the Drake available in a 1.28 GPF version?